Frequently Asked Questions

 London N1 8DU

 What if I can't order a film on the website?

 If a film has a 'Currently Unavailable' tag on its page that means unfortunately the title is available to review only, due to licensing restrictions.
-However if this tag is not there and you still can't see a green Order button please contact your SSC or email firstname.lastname@example.org to see if the film is available through our own in-house library.
+However if this tag is not there and you still can't see a green order button please contact your Programme Coordinator or email firstname.lastname@example.org to see if the film is available through our own in-house library.

 We also put new films onto our site to review as soon as they are released in cinemas, so it's possible that the film you are looking for has not yet been released on DVD!

 Do I require a licence to screen films?